Randyyeo/Kanban-board/README.md

 git clone https://github.com/Randyyeo/Kanban-board.git
 ```

-Go to the folder of the files in your local and use the package manager npm to install UT Buddy.
+Go to the folder of the files in your local and use the package manager npm to install the relevant dependencies.

 ```bash
 cd Kanban-board